allan-lewis/allans-home-lab/README.md

 ## Overview

-A GitOps-driven homelab centered on NixOS host management, with supporting workflows for appliance and legacy VMs — all driven from a unified TOML inventory.
+A GitOps-driven homelab centered on NixOS host management, with supporting workflows for appliance and Linux VMs — all driven from a unified TOML inventory.

 ---